Last Updated on

 Apart from these benefits, guavas offer several other health benefits.
 Read on to know why this delicious fruit is a wonder fruit!

 Helps Control Blood Pressure Levels: One of the benefits of eating this tropical fruit during pregnancy is that it controls blood pressure and prevents clotting thus maintaining the fluidity of blood.
 As a result, eating guavas can help prevent the chances of a miscarriage or premature birth.

 Helps Control Cholesterol Levels: Being a rich source of fibre, guavas also keep blood cholesterol levels under control.
 High cholesterol can lead to cardiovascular complications which can be quite dangerous especially during pregnancy.
 So eat guavas and keep your cholesterol levels in check.

 Lowers the Risk of Anaemia: Iron deficiency is the most common cause of anaemia during pregnancy.
 In iron-deficiency anaemia, the blood cannot carry enough oxygen to tissues throughout the body.
 This can affect the health of the mother and the baby.
-But the chances of anaemia can be lowered by consuming iron-rich foods like guavas.
-Guavas are a rich source of iron and can lower the risk of anaemia during pregnancy.
+But the chances of anaemia can be lowered by consuming Vitamin C-rich foods like guavas that help in the absorption of iron.

 Helps Relax Muscles and Nerves: The magnesium content in guava can help keep the muscles and nerves relaxed during pregnancy.

 Prevents Infections: Guavas are known for their antioxidant properties and are rich in Vitamins A, C, and E. They also contain polyphenols and carotenoids.
 The presence of these vitamins and antioxidants help fight and prevent bacterial infections and lower the risk of illness.

 Prevents Gestational Diabetes: Guavas not only help in lowering blood sugar levels but also help in regulating the same which eventually can help prevent gestational diabetes.